 What is social listening?

-Social listening refers to the process of analysing the conversations and trends across the internet.
+Social listening refers to the process of analyzing conversations and trends across the internet.
 This does not just include posts or comments around your brand, but also the industry as a whole, giving you insights into what your audience is interested in and what grabs their attention.

 Keeping track of these conversations not only gives you insights into your target market, it also allows you to discover opportunities and make better branding or marketing decisions to promote your business.